 As the academic emphasis moves from “learning to read” to “reading to learn,” language comprehension assumes a more prominent role.
 Children who have mastered decoding but lack strong comprehension skills – known as “poor comprehenders” (Hogan, 2014) – tend to fall behind as texts become more conceptually complex, containing more academic vocabulary and requiring more background knowledge to understand.

 Listening can support crucial skills necessary for improving reading.
 Dozens of studies have documented the importance of two key areas influencing reading level: vocabulary and background knowledge (Shanahan, 2018).
 Students with larger vocabularies can read and understand more complex texts.
 And students with background knowledge of a subject perform better on reading tests than those who encounter the subject for the first time, even if they are lower level readers (Recht & Leslie, 1988).
 With these factors in mind, education journalist Natalie Wexler makes the case for asking students to take a deep dive into one subject area rather than only practicing decontextualized reading skills.
 Building knowledge and vocabulary around one subject, bit by bit, through different inputs, motivates students and equips them with the foundation they need to continue improving their reading.
+Educators are finding success in improving literacy with curriculum materials that help students develop background knowledge, vocabulary, and comprehension skills within an interdisciplinary context.

 Brain research is further illuminating the link between listening and reading.
 Neuroscientists recently discovered that the same parts of the brain are activated whether a person hears words or reads them on a page.
 The research has implications for students with dyslexia, among others.
 But it also highlights the important role listening plays in learning, as a helpmate and equal partner to reading.
 With the new Lexile® listening measure, teachers will be better able to assess and monitor listening comprehension, and education researchers will be able to further investigate the relationship between listening and reading.